iris-theof/DMET_SCF_appendix/README.md

 The calculations presented are cheap and can be run on a laptop, as they are meant to be pedagogical and not for investigating realistic systems.

 # File Description
-In this project we include two Jupyter Notebooks; one for the calculations presented in Appendix A and one for Appendix B of our draft "Approximations based on density-matrix embedding theory for density-functional theory".
+In this project we include two Jupyter Notebooks; one for the calculations presented in Supplemental I and one for Supplemental II of our paper "Approximations based on density-matrix embedding theory for density-functional theory" `https://arxiv.org/abs/2103.02027`.

 # How to interact with the Project
 In the Jupyter Notebooks we explain step by step what is calculated with python including equations in latex and text.
-The full draft of the paper will also be soon uploaded.

 # Acknowledgments
 In this project Dr. Michael Ruggenthaler and Dr. Teresa Reinhard have collaborated.